SC Workers’ Comp – Permanent and Partial Disability Claims

 A Total Disability

 A disability classified as a total disability restricts an individual from returning to work in any capacity.
-A total disability causes permanent limitations for an individual, preventing them from carrying out any work duties.
+A permanent total disability causes permanent limitations for an injured employee, preventing them from carrying out any work duties.
 This does not mean solely in the prior position but in any work capacity.
-A total disability commonly occurs when a worker suffers catastrophic injuries in a work accident affecting their ability to function and live normally.
+A permanent total disability commonly occurs when a worker suffers catastrophic injuries in a work accident affecting their ability to function and live normally.

 A Permanent and Partial Disability